gabstopper/ansible-stonesoft/docs/facts/service_element_facts_module.rst

 --------

-* Layer 3 firewall policies used on firewall based engines.
-Also provides information on linked policies such as inspection and the base level template.
+* Service elements can be used as references in many areas of the configuration.
+This fact module provides the ability to retrieve information related to elements and their values.